GuyARoss/Summarizer.Net/README.md

 ```

 ### Node Proximity
 Allows the vectorization to maintain the original sentence order.
-It is recommend to use this summarizer in conjunction with other summarizers as a post-summarization method.
+It is recommended to use this summarizer in conjunction with other summarizers as a post-summarization method.

 #### Basic Usage